What DFW listeners can still monitor today

 Impact on North Texas Journalism

-The Dallas-Fort Worth market is home to major news organizations including WFAA, KXAS, KTVT, the Dallas Morning News, and Fort Worth Star-Telegram.
-Encryption affects how these outlets cover breaking news:
+The DFW market includes WFAA, KXAS, KTVT, the Dallas Morning News, and the Fort Worth Star-Telegram.
+Encryption has changed how all of them cover breaking news:

-With Fort Worth and suburbs encrypted, reporters must rely on official statements rather than real-time scanner traffic.
-A Dallas Police Watch operator noted that 24-hour report delays combined with limited scanner access makes rapid-response photojournalism increasingly difficult.
+With Fort Worth and most suburbs encrypted, reporters wait for official statements rather than monitoring traffic in real time.
+A Dallas Police Watch operator noted that report delays combined with limited scanner access have made rapid-response photojournalism increasingly difficult.

 "If you've ever worked in a newsroom, you know how important the police scanner is to covering a community." - Chip Stewart, Media Law Professor, Texas Christian University